benadamstyles/making-of-history/contact.md

 1. All submissions must be your own work and must not use any copyrighted, trademarked, or otherwise protected material.

 2. All submissions must include a detailed list of the sources for your research.
-If we can’t verify your stories, we won’t put them on the site.
+If we can’t verify your information, we won’t put your submission on the site.